joelparkerhenderson/wordbooks/pages/consulting-agreement/index.md

 # Consulting agreement

-A consulting agreement is a legal contract between a consultant or consulting firm and a client.
-The agreement outlines the terms and conditions of the consulting engagement.
+A consulting agreement is a legal contract between a consultant,or consulting firm, and a client.
+They are typically used when a client requires specialized expertise or assistance in a particular area, but does not want to hire a full-time employee.
+Consulting agreements are widely used for management consulting, legal consulting, financial consulting, and IT consulting.

-The key components of a consulting agreement typically include:
+Typical components:

 * Scope: Describe the specific services that the consultant will provide to the client, including the deliverables and timelines.